egidiosalinaro/counter/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## :joystick: Usage

-Il gradiente dei colori e gli angoli smussati dei pulsanti concentrano l'attenzione dell'utente sull'unica funzione dell'app: utilizzare i pulsanti -/+ per diminuire/aumentare il numero mostrato sul display.
+Color gradients and rounded corners of the buttons focus the user's attention on the only functionality of the app: use the -/+ buttons to decrease/increase the number shown on the display.

-L'intero codice sorgente HTML, CSS e JAVASCRIPT dell'app è contenuto in questa repository: l'app può essere utilizzata all'indirizzo https://counter-egidiosalinaro.netlify.app/
+The entire HTML, CSS and JAVASCRIPT source code of the app is contained in this repository: the app can be used at https://counter-egidiosalinaro.netlify.app/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Roadmap
+## :world_map: Roadmap

 - [x] .html file
 - [x] .css file